LiveKit Blog

 David Zhao Oct 26, 2022 • 11 min read

-The End of Participant Minute Pricing
+The end of Participant Minute pricing

 We made LiveKit so every developer in the world could have access to a modern, end-to-end WebRTC stack for free.
 The growth of the project and community around it has been as stunning as the things we’ve seen developers build with LiveKit.
 We believe real-time, multiplayer applications that help